-“Will you admire this person?
-Will this person raise the average level of effectiveness of the group they’re entering?
-Along what dimension might this person be a superstar?”
-These are the questions Amazon founder Jeff Bezos says he asks himself before hiring new employees.
-What Bezos is referencing is hiring A team players: self-motivated people who make it their mission to ensure the organization succeeds and grows into its full potential.
-Yet, to do this, business leaders need to create a hiring process similar to sifting for gold.
-To find A team players, you need to first build a sifting pan with job interview questions that weed out the dirt and uncover the treasure you seek.
+Bezos is referencing hiring A-players: self-motivated people who make it their mission to ensure the organization succeeds and grows into its full potential.
+To do this, business leaders need to create a hiring process similar to sifting for gold by asking job interview questions that weed out the dirt and uncover the treasure.

 What to Know Before Conducting a Job Interview

 As self-made billionaire Mark Cuban explains on the “Starting Greatness” podcast, “You want the best.
 You want the people who can accelerate you and really know what you want to accomplish.”

 To do this, you’ll need a strategy.
 Start by getting clear about the business you’re creating.
 Where are the gaps?
 Which hire do you need to make to scale the company?
 What goals must this person accomplish to grow the business?
 From there, begin developing the job description and key performance indicators (KPIs), so you know exactly who you’re looking for and what role they’ll be playing.

 A great hiring process breaks job interview questions down into three separate interviews.
 While this might seem time-consuming, it’s important to remember it takes time to find gold.
 What you’re searching for usually doesn’t appear 10 minutes after you start the hunt.
 A three-part interview with the job interview questions outlined below allows hiring managers the time needed to determine if the candidate in front of them is fool’s gold or the real deal.